Beautiful Gardens of Provence: Visitor Guide

 • Accessible for wheelchairs and mobility-reduced individuals.

-• Pets are welcome but must always be kept on leads.
+• Pets are welcome, but they must always be kept on a lead.

 Château de La Napoule (Mandelieu – La Napoule)